A COMBINED SEPIK RIVER EXPEDITION

 Upon receiving an enquiry, we design and plan your personal itinerary via email and provide a quotation for your perusal.

-Once you are happy with the arrangements and wish to proceed with a booking, we ask for a deposit of 50% to be paid 8 weeks prior to the commencement date.
+Once you are happy with the arrangements and wish to proceed with a booking, we ask for a deposit of 30% to be paid.
 As soon as we have the deposit your booking reservation is confirmed.
+The deposit is non-refundable.

 We ask for the final balance of payment 4 weeks before the expedition commences.
 Cancellation within 2 weeks of the commencement of the expedition incurs a penalty of 100% of monies paid to date.

 Please note a full breakdown of the tour costing cannot be provided.
 In Wewak we book you in and pay the accommodation and food costs for two nights in a standard air-conditioned room at the “In Wewak Boutique Hotel” that is the 1st night when you arrive into Wewak and the last night before you fly off to Goroka.
-PNG FA pay for all food and soft drinks in the hotel.
-Guests if they require alcohol can pay the hotel direct.
+PNG FA pays for all food and soft drinks in the guesthouse.
+Guests, if they require alcoholic drinks, can pay the guesthouse direct for these drinks.

 PNG Frontier Adventures does not accept liability for and indemnifies itself from any claims for loss, damages, personal injury or sickness from/to the client/visitor and medical insurance.
 PNG Frontier Adventures reserves the right to cancel wholly or part or revise the itinerary plans due to current tribal situations, bad weather conditions or detrimental acts of nature at the time of, or just prior to the commencement of, the expedition.